-- Vandalizing, damaging, destroying, or defacing public or private property. - Stealing, attempted theft, unauthorized borrowing, or use of any College property or the property of others. - Unauthorized presence in, or use of College premises, facilities, or property including, but not limited to unauthorized presence in any College building.
+• Vandalizing, damaging, destroying, or defacing public or private property.

+- Stealing, attempted theft, unauthorized borrowing, or use of any College property or the property of others. - Unauthorized presence in, or use of College premises, facilities, or property including, but not limited to unauthorized presence in any College building. - Unauthorized possession, duplication, or use of keys to any College premises.